resoluteworks/invirt/docs/docs/framework/data-querying/overview.md

 (openingDate >= TODAY) AND (TODAY < deadline)
 ```

-While all of these have workarounds and alternatives, all of those invariably end up coupling the user interface
+While all of these have workarounds and alternatives, all of them invariably end up coupling the user interface
 to the underlying model of the database.
 It's this separation of concerns that we aim to solve with Invirt and the
 abstractions we've defined.